ahmedmmkms/b2b-marketplace/cloudflare-pages-setup.md

 ### Build Configuration

-- **Root Directory**: `frontend2/.`
+- **Root Directory**: `.` (project root)
-- **Build Command**: `npm run build -- --configuration=production`
+- **Build Command**: `cd frontend && pnpm install && pnpm build`
-- **Build Output Directory**: `dist/frontend2`
+- **Build Output Directory**: `frontend/out`

 ### Environment Variables

-No special environment variables are needed for the build process.
+Required environment variables to be set in the Cloudflare Pages dashboard:

+- `NEXT_PUBLIC_BACKEND_URL`: The URL of your backend API (e.g., https://your-backend.koyeb.app)
+- `NEXT_PUBLIC_ENVIRONMENT`: Current environment (development, staging, production)
+- `NODE_VERSION`: Set to `22` to match the project requirements

+### Functions Configuration

+- **Functions Directory**: Not used (Next.js handles all routing)

 ## Notes

-- The `wrangler.toml` file in the repository contains minimal configuration required for Pages (name and compatibility_date).
+- The build command ensures dependencies are installed before building the Next.js application
+- The build output directory `frontend/out` corresponds to the Next.js static export configuration
-- The build output directory is specified in the Cloudflare dashboard, NOT in wrangler.toml.
+- The build output directory is specified in the Cloudflare dashboard, NOT in any configuration files
-- The actual build command and settings should be configured in the Cloudflare dashboard as specified above.
+- The actual build command and settings should be configured in the Cloudflare dashboard as specified above
-- The frontend build output will be in the `dist/frontend2` directory relative to the root directory (which is `frontend2/`).
-- The final output path from the repository root perspective will be `frontend2/dist/frontend2`.